karmdesai/infoBase/README.md

 # info-base
-This is a project I did to learn SQLite3 and further develop my Python skills.
+This is a project I did to learn SQLite3 and practice Python.
 It allows the user to input their personal information into a local database, which can later be recalled using a username and password.